top of page

 Steven's Meccano Racer is based on a vintage car he bought from an auction site to resemble a toy with which he played as a child.
 The poster colours and construction of the car really lend themselves to a print and he has captured its vintage charm.

-As with many of his other prints, the table-top style of printing, by hand, means that each print is unique in the depth and transparency of its ink layers.
+As with many of his other prints, the table-top style of printing, by hand, means that each print is unique in the depth and transparency of its ink layers, making them a variable edition, not just a limited edition.

 • ABOUT STEVEN HUBBARD